-Attachment is, of course, a prejudgment remedy; after final judgment, the plaintiff will proceed by way of execution.
+Attachment is, of course, a prejudgment remedy; after final judgment, the plaintiff may, if necessary, proceed by way of execution.

 § 483.020.
 Contents of application

 483.020.
 The application shall be executed under oath and shall include all of the following: